boydcpeters/gridlib/docs/basics.parameters.rst

   ``parameters["fit_a"] = False`` otherwise set to ``None``

-For example, if we would want to perform GRID fitting with the decay-rates:
+For example, if we would want to perform GRID fitting with the decay rates:
 :math:`0.005\,\mathrm{s}^{-1}`, :math:`0.03\,\mathrm{s}^{-1}`,
 :math:`0.25\,\mathrm{s}^{-1}`, :math:`1.4\,\mathrm{s}^{-1}`, and
 :math:`6.1\,\mathrm{s}^{-1}` and we would want the photobleaching number to be fitted